 - Channel 2 – GNSS Streaming

-To be able to use this protocol, we will need to update the Raspberry Pi with a new kernel module and install the GSM CMUX driver.
+To be able to use this protocol, we will need to install the gsmMuxd driver.

 1. Open raspi-config and disable the serial console